Teaching

 Overview and a Brief Philosophy

 My first love in the conservation world was environmental education.
 Throughout college I led backpacking trips and served as the outreach coordinator for my lab.
 After college, I was a resident educator for a summer program at the Smithsonian Institute for Conservation Biology and a teaching assistant/dorm parent for The School for Field Studies' Himalayan Ecology and Livelihood program in Bhutan.
-As a graduate student, I had the privilege of serving as a teaching assistant for four semesters and completed UGA's Interdisciplinary Certificate in University Teaching.
-I recently served as a visiting lecturer in the biology department at Towson University.
+Through these experiences, I learned that I loved teaching and pursued opportunities to train my skills as an educator.
+During graduate school, I had the privilege of serving as a teaching assistant for seven semesters and completed UGA's Interdisciplinary Certificate in University Teaching.
+Between my MS and PhD, I also served as visiting lecturer in the biology department at Towson University.
+I am currently an assistant professor in the biology department at Mercer University.

-Although I am relatively new to professional teaching, my passion for interactive learning, interest in service learning, and commitment to mentorship will serve as the foundation for my approach as an educator.
+My passion for interactive learning, interest in service learning, and commitment to mentorship serves as the foundation for my approach as an educator.
 As I gain experience, I will continuously strive to refine my implementation of these strategies to become a better teacher and mentor for my students.

 Courses Taught